KnightMphande/hotelBookingForm3/README.md

 Version 2 of the hotel booking form now with mysql included.

-To get the project started, copy all the contentcs from the init.sql file into your localhost and the database will be created there.
+To get the project started, copy all the contents from the init.sql file into your localhost and the database will be created there.